-5. Do you offer an Allied Health or Paramedic to ADN track?
-Yes/No program.
+5.5.
+The following chart is to identify the prerequisites for your nursing program.
 For each prerequisite course, identify the course by rubric, number, and course name (Column 2).
 Place a check mark in the appropriate column (Column 3-5) to indicate whether the following courses are prerequisites for your Allied Health or Paramedic-ADN program; required before a student can apply for the nursing program; must be taken before a student can start nursing courses, and/or part of your institution's core curriculum.
 Identify the course name/rubric/number: